danielkalen/simplyimport/README.md

   - `options` (optional) - an object containing some/all of the following default properties:
-    - `isStream - false` Indicates the provided input is the file's content.
+    - `isStream [false]` Indicates the provided input is the file's content.
-    - `isCoffee - false` Indicates the path/content is CoffeeScript (only required when `options.isStream` is true).
+    - `isCoffee [false]` Indicates the path/content is CoffeeScript (only required when `options.isStream` is true).
-    - `withContext - false` Return filepaths with their context (i.e. absolute paths).
+    - `withContext [false]` Return filepaths with their context (i.e. absolute paths).
-    - `context - filePath/process.cwd()` The base dir in which relative paths/NPM modules will be resolved form.
+    - `context [filePath/process.cwd()]` The base dir in which relative paths/NPM modules will be resolved form.
 If a file path is provided the context is taken from the path and if direct content is passed `process.cwd()` will be used.
-    - `pathOnly - false` Return just the imported file's path for each entry in the result array.
+    - `pathOnly [false]` Return just the imported file's path for each entry in the result array.

 ```javascript
 /*--- main.js ---*/